acorello/Contacts.app/README.md

 ## Application and HTMX features implemented

-The tutorial uses the case of an address-book CRUD application to demonstrate how to:
+The tutorial uses the requirements of an address-book CRUD application to demonstrate how to:

-- turn a traditional full-page refresh web-app into a smoother UI\UX (no full-page refresh) without changing the server-side implemntation, by just adding the `hx-boost` to the HTML body
+- remove the jarring "full-page refresh" for a smooth UI\UX (no flash of unstyled content) without changing the server-side implemntation, by just adding the `hx-boost` to the HTML body
 - implement a simple search functionality
 - implement pagination with on-demand or continuous scrolling
 - send request with HTTP methods not natively supported by HTML (eg. DELETE)